 The civil war ended in 1413 when Mehmed I achieved undisputed control over what was left of the empire, and under Mehmed I and his son, Murad II, the Ottomans went about rebuilding their former glory.
-Murad II opted to abdicate in favor of his son, Mehmed II, in 1444, but a subsequent crisis forced him to return to the throne two years later.
+Murad II abdicated in favor of his son, Mehmed II, in 1444, but a subsequent crisis forced him to return to the throne two years later.
 Murad died in 1451, and Mehmed II (“Mehmed” from here on out) was sultan on his own for the second time.

-On May 28, Mehmed ordered his exhausted army to launch an all out attack along the entire length of the city’s land wall, figuring (correctly, as it turns out) that the Byzantines just didn’t have enough men to defend the entire thing, but also knowing that if the attack failed he would likely be forced to lift the siege.
-The two month long cannon bombardment had opened up gaps in the wall that the Byzantines had hastily tried to fill in, and they would be the focus of the attack.
+On May 28, Mehmed ordered his exhausted army to launch an all out attack along the entire length of the city’s land wall, figuring (correctly, as it turns out) that the Byzantines just didn’t have enough men to defend the entire thing, but also knowing that if the attack failed he would likely be forced to admit defeat.
+The two month long cannon bombardment had opened up gaps in the wall that the Byzantines had hastily tried to fill in, and these would be the focus of the attack.
 It began after midnight on May 29.
 Mehmed sent his irregular forces in first, knowing that they would suffer heavy losses but that they would also tax the defenders, then followed up by sending his heavy infantry, who attacked furiously but still couldn’t break the defenses.
-After hours of fighting, Mehmed sent everything he had left, including his personal bodyguard, in one last onslaught, and finally this wave of attackers broke through the walls and swarmed into the city.
+After hours of fighting, Mehmed sent everything he had left, including his Janissary bodyguard, in one last onslaught, and finally this wave of attackers broke through the walls and swarmed into the city.